 Over-proof pizza is floppy and tastes sour.

 But It’s worth noticing that over-proofed dough is usually not as sour as under-proofed dough.
 The over-proofed dough should still have some nice air and crust holes, which helps produce a light, airy and delicious pizza.

-Fermented or over-proofed dough pizza is safe to eat by making a flat and dense pie, despite the taste being sour.
-Secondly, not all people can eat overly yeasty food.
+Fermented or over-proofed dough pizza is safe to eat by making a flat and dense pie despite the taste being sour.
+Secondly, not all people can eat overly tasty food.